alx741/dotfiles/README.md

 ## Installation

-Use GNU `stow` for install each config like this:
+Use GNU `stow` to install each config like this:

         $ stow -t ~ vim